Woman in her 70s finds cancer early, emphasizes importance of annual screenings

 From that moment on, she vowed to take better care of her health and began getting annual cancer screenings at Baton Rouge General.
 The screening consists of a low-dose C.T. scan of the chest to check for nodules in the lungs.

 In June, a tumor was discovered in the upper portion of Cindy's left lung.
-Doctors preformed a surgery to remove the cancer, and no other treatment was necessary due to it being detected so early.
+Doctors performed a surgery to remove the cancer, and no other treatment was necessary due to it being detected so early.

 "The goal of cancer screening is to find it early, and that's really the only way to find it early.
 Because most lung cancers are asymptomatic until it's very advanced," said Dr. Stephen Brierre, chief of medical care at Baton Rouge General.